Signs of Impulsive Behavior

 Children go through difficult stages in their development and may exhibit some of these behaviors for a short period of time.
 If their behavior is consistently impulsive, though, there may be some underlying issue you need to explore.

-Causes of Impulsivity
+Causes of Impulsivity in Kids

 Impulsive behavior is usually a symptom of a larger problem.
 Children often act out when they do not have the ability to communicate what is really wrong.
 Impulsive behavior often accompanies attention deficit disorders.
 It can be impossible to think before acting when your head is full of random thoughts attracting your attention in various directions.